Energetic neutral atom

 ENA images of the fluctuation of Earth's ring current during a geomagnetic storm that occurred during July 15–16, 2000.
 The images were generated by the High Energy Neutral Atom (HENA) instrument present on the IMAGE spacecraft.

+Energetic Neutral Atom (ENA) imaging is a technology used to create global images of otherwise invisible phenomena in the magnetospheres of planets and throughout the heliosphere.

-Energetic neutral atoms (ENAs) are charged particles—protons, electrons, and various atomic nuclei—emitted from solar wind that are the basis of the interstellar medium.
+Charged particles—protons, electrons, and various atomic nuclei—emitted from solar wind that are the basis of the interstellar medium.
 These charged particles have the ability to be redirected by magnetic fields such as the magnetic field surrounding the Earth.
 Occasionally charged particles within the plasma of the solar wind will collide with neutral atoms.
 This collision results in the previously charged particle becoming a neutrally charged atom.
 Due to the loss of charge, the atom no longer experiences magnetic attraction while maintaining its gravitational attraction and velocity.

 ENAs are used for imaging phenomena in the magnetospheres of planets and throughout the heliosphere.

 Earth's magnetosphere preserves its atmosphere and protects life on Earth from cell-damaging radiation.
-This region of "space weather" is the site of geomagnetic storms that disrupt communications systems and pose radiation hazards to humans traveling in airplanes (at high altitude and latitude) or in orbiting spacecraft.
+This region of space weather is the site of geomagnetic storms that disrupt communications systems and pose radiation hazards to humans traveling in airplanes (at high altitude and latitude) or in orbiting spacecraft.
 Geomagnetic weather systems have been late to benefit from the satellite imagery taken for granted in weather forecasting and space physics because their origins in magnetospheric plasma frequency present the added problem of invisibility.